DifferentRegulytoryFoundations/The-World-Country/README.md

 RIC S&P 500 profit per capita is a token that reflects the dynamics of profit per person among the 500 largest global companies included in the S&P 500 index.
 - It is necessary to collect large data in a semi-automatic mode for the successful operation of the token.

-The RIC Global Fund (GDP tokens) is a tokenized fund investing in the real sector of the economy:
+4.The RIC Global Fund (GDP tokens) is a tokenized fund investing in the real sector of the economy:

 GDP token by country (Russia, USA, etc.) is an investment strategy that engages in direct investment in the country to which the token is linked with the possibility of paying dividends from investments in the real sector of the country linked to the token.
 The emission of the token will amount to the GDP of the country for which the token is issued.
 - Emissions are limited by the country’s GDP growth minus inflation